sb2702/websr/README.md

 WebSR is an attempt to take on this challenge, and make super resolution practical in the browser.
 By taking advantage of the fact that super-resolution has proved relatively better at improving the video quality of Anime, Cartoons and Screen-sharing content, as well the faster graphics computation enabled by [WebGPU](https://developer.mozilla.org/en-US/docs/Web/API/WebGPU_API), WebSR should be just-about practical enough for production video and WebRTC applicaitons in cases where bandwidth or video quality is an issue.

+See [this video](https://www.youtube.com/watch?v=R6Ly0GYlXa4) for more info on super resolution on the web.

 ### How it works